 These printed parts are designed to withstand extreme environmental temperatures and conditions,

-Stratasys SR 30 sand Makerbot Abs soluble support materials were used by Lockheed Martin.
+Stratasys SR 30 and Makerbot Abs soluble support materials were used by Lockheed Martin.

-The solvent support materials open up more dynamic shapes that would have been unattainable.
+The solvent support materials allow for more dynamic geometries that would otherwise be impossible to achieve.

 and the rover ATC is a testbed that we designed and developed in-house,”

 Aaron Christian, Space Senior Mechanical Engineer also added

 “The cost-effective testbed enables quick changes using 3D printing to change the design for other use- cases, whether it be search and rescue,

 Created with Makerbot technology is a mount for LIDAR,

 a sensor that can detect the proximity of objects around it. printed in ABD instead of PLA,